2023 Solar Incentives Guide for East Northport, NY - Tax Credits & Rebates

 EcoWatch's East Northport, NY Solar Incentives FAQs

-Yes, you can claim both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are eligible for, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to confirm that you are claiming the correct incentives and that you're getting the most money possible.
+Yes, you can claim both rebates and tax credits towards the cost of solar panels.
+Depending on which incentives you are claiming, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and getting the most money you can.

 Can I use solar and another type of renewable energy in combination to power my home?